arnaldochebl/arnaldochebl/README.md

 Hey there!
 I'm Arnaldo Chebl, a passionate data scientist with a love for machine learning, gaming, and exploring different neural network architectures.

-🎓 I hold a degree in Engineering and I'm currently finishing my postgraduate studies in Data Science.
+🎓 I hold a degree in Engineering and I'm currently finishing my postgraduate studies in Data Science and Decision.

 🌟 Fluent in both Portuguese and English.
 Basic proficiency in Spanish.